JuliaAstro/JuliaAstro.github.io/docs/src/tutorials/curve-fit.md

 ```
 In your own code, you most likely won't need all of these packages.
 Pick and choose the one that best fits your problem.

 If you will be using these tools as part of a bigger project, it's strongly recommended to create a [Julia Project](https://pkgdocs.julialang.org/v1/environments/) to record package versions.
-If you're just experimenting, you can create a temporary project by running `] activate --temp`.
+If you're just experimenting, you can create a temporary project by running `] activate --temp` in the Julia REPL.

 If you're using [Pluto notebooks](https:/plutojl.org), installing and recording package versions in a project are handled for you automatically.